WithKottary/dbt-taxfix/README.md

 {{ config(materialized='table') }}
 SELECT DISTINCT
     user_id as id,
-    'TO_BE_CONUSMED_FROM_SOURCE' AS first_name,  -- Placeholder, replace with actual user name field 'TO_BE_CONUSMED_FROM_SOURCE' AS last_name,   -- Placeholder, replace with actual user name field 'TO_BE_CONUSMED_FROM_SOURCE' AS email,       -- Placeholder, replace with actual user email field 'TO_BE_CONUSMED_FROM_SOURCE' AS phone,       -- Placeholder, replace with actual user email field 'TO_BE_CONUSMED_FROM_SOURCE' AS country      -- Placeholder, replace with actual user email field FROM {{ ref('stg_conversation_events') }}
+    'TO_BE_CONUSMED_FROM_SOURCE' AS first_name,  -- Placeholder, replace with actual first name field 'TO_BE_CONUSMED_FROM_SOURCE' AS last_name,   -- Placeholder, replace with actual last name field 'TO_BE_CONUSMED_FROM_SOURCE' AS email,       -- Placeholder, replace with actual email field 'TO_BE_CONUSMED_FROM_SOURCE' AS phone,       -- Placeholder, replace with actual phone field 'TO_BE_CONUSMED_FROM_SOURCE' AS country      -- Placeholder, replace with actual country field FROM {{ ref('stg_conversation_events') }}
 ```